 Episode 2: The Fumes in South Portland.
-The second in an ongoing series about the growing fears of residents in South Portland, Maine, as they try to solve a mystery: Are the fumes emanating from petroleum storage tanks of the nation's easternmost oil port harming their kids?
+The second in an ongoing first-person series by InsideClimate News reporter Sabrina Shankman about the growing fears of residents in South Portland, Maine, as they try to solve a mystery: Are the fumes emanating from the storage tanks of the nation's easternmost oil port harming their kids?

 Ever since the city learned that two local companies could be emitting as much as double the permitted amounts of volatile organic compounds, the community has been on edge.
 Twomey expects the council chambers to be full, as residents come to learn more about the air they breathe—and how to take matters, literally, into their own hands.